Aiden-ytarame/EventTriggerHelper/README.md

 Its meant to be used with BepInEx 6.0.0 il2cpp bleeding Edge build, tho I didnt test if the non bleeding edge build works.

+(The mod is called trigger helper and yet has 0 support for custom triggers, just events. bruh)

 ## **Instalation**
 **(WIP)**